CourtHive/tods-competition-factory/documentation/docs/tmx/overview.md

 ✅ **Structure a Factory-based Application**

 - How to maintain tournament state
-- When to use which governor
 - How to handle method results and errors

 ✅ **Implement Common Workflows**

 - Complete tournament setup sequences
-- Draw generation with proper entry management
+- Draw generation with entry management
 - Scheduling with venue and court assignments
 - Publishing workflow for public consumption